menzi7/homelab/containers/Zabbix/README.md

 1. First, down all the zabbix containers
 `docker compose down`
 2. Then only start the SQL server
-`docker compose up -d mysql-server`
+`docker compose up -d zabbix-mysql`
 3. Enter the container
 `docker exec -it zabbix-mysql sh`
 4. Start the upgrade by running: